Energy Accounts Payment Assistance (EAPA) Scheme

 Note: Before contacting a CWO to make an appointment for an EAPA assessment, please contact your electricity or gas supplier to find out what payment plans and other assistance might be available.
 You may be able to agree on a payment plan with your supplier to suit your financial situation.

 Can EAPA vouchers be used to pay gas bills?

-- List of community welfare organisations (DOCS 278 KB) for your closest EAPA provider.
+Please refer to the List of community welfare organisations (DOCS 278 KB) for your closest EAPA provider.

 For general information on energy issues or other energy assistance options, contact:

 - your electricity or gas supplier;

 - email: email@example.com.